matthewsouther/educator-emily/src/pages/index.md

     - image: /img/trailhead.jpg
       text: >
         I believe in education through connection.
-We all think and learn differently and your family is it's own unique organism.
+We all think and learn differently and your family is its own unique organism.
 That's why I offer you a place to build your vision for your family and your child's education.
 There are as many options as there are humans and I can help you navigate the winding path and form a trailhead that is right for your family.
+    - image: /img/bird-snest.jpg
+      text: "Surfing the web for lessons and activities can be exhausting, overwhelming, and a drain on your time.
+I can help.
+Let's chat about what your child is interested in and I can create a unit designed for your family.
+Open and go lessons, field trips, and resources.
+Done. "
   heading: ggggg
   description: |
     ggggg